 Multifamily Property Tax Exemption

-During the May 11 business meeting, the Council scheduled a public hearing for June 8 to gather input from the community on the following proposed MFTE eligibility locations:
+On June 8, the City held a public hearing to gather input from the community on the following proposed MFTE eligibility locations:

 - The 12-year MFTE program requires that, for rental projects, a minimum of 20% of housing units rent to low- or moderate-income households or below and, for home-ownership projects (e.g., condominiums), 100% of housing units are sold to moderate-income households or below.